YWkids School Age Program

 YWkids School Age Program is designed to offer:

 - Hands-on, theme-based activities in subjects such as art, physical education, math, science, literature and the YWCA Hallmark programs of racial justice and economic advancement.
 Activities lead children through the discovery process as individuals and as members of a group.

 - Program offerings guided by the creative process of staff and children together.

 - Income eligible slots are available through a contract with the Department of Early Education and Care

 - Supportive Services are available through referrals from the Department of Children and Families

-Funded in part by contracts with the Commonwealth of Massachusetts, United Way of Greater New Bedford, Kaplan Foundation, Community Foundation of Southeastern MA Rainy Day Fund and New Bedford Day Nursery.
+Funded in part by contracts with the Commonwealth of Massachusetts, United Way of Greater New Bedford, Kaplan Foundation, Community Foundation of Southeastern MA Rainy Day Fund, New Bedford Day Nursery and Yawkey Foundation.